NathanDWalsh/els/docs/ipp/abstract.md

-With data playing a central role in today’s organizations, there is lacking a human-readable language for defining data sources and targets.
-Each programming language, database platform, ETL system and data interaction software has its own language and procedures for implementing extraction and loading, but there lacks a general method that can be used interchangeable across different formats and tools.
-A common language for communicating the extract-load portion of the pipeline can have several use cases, some being the following:

-* Less time spent writing code to extract, load, move or convert data.
+Each programming language, database platform, ETL system and data analysis software has distinct methods for implementing extraction and loading (ingestion) logic.
+Lacking is a system that can be used interchangeably across different formats and tools.
+A user-friendly system for declaring data ingestion can have several use cases, some of which are as follows: (1) less time spent writing code to extract, load, move or convert data; (2) easily swap a pipeline from one datastore to another; (3) Seamlessly migrate data projects from in-process to physical storage; and (4) generate data lineage directly from the configuration.

-* Easily move a pipeline from one system to another, for example to be able to test pipelines on a different database systems.

-* Seamlessly migrate analysis projects from in-process analysis (pandas) to BI tools.

-* Generate data lineage directly from the configuration.